thomasgtaylor/how.wtf/content/post/2023-11-19-openai-assistants-vs-gpts.md

 ## What is the difference between Assistants and GPTs?

+tl;dr - Assistants are accessed through OpenAI's API for developers.
+GPTs are used to personalize the ChatGPT experience.

 The key difference between Assistants and GPTs is their application and integration scopes.
 Assistants are primarily API-driven tools meant for embedding within external applications, focusing on enhancing functionality with specific tasks like code interpretation, information retrieval, and function execution.
 They are components in a broader system, augmenting existing applications with AI capabilities.

 On the other hand, GPTs are standalone, user-customized versions of ChatGPT, designed to fulfill varied personal, educational, or professional needs.
 While Assistants enhance specific functionalities within applications, GPTs are more about creating a personalized ChatGPT experience, tailored to the user's unique requirements.